-jump_buffer
+jump_buffer Specifies the address of the caller-supplied jump buffer that was specified on the call to the setjmpx service.

-Specifies the address of the caller-supplied jump buffer that was specified on the call to the setimpx service.
+The setimpx kernel service saves the current execution state, or context, so that a subsequent longimpx call can cause an immediate return from the setimpx service.
+The setimpx service saves the context with the necessary state information including:

-The setjmpx kernel service saves the current execution state, or context, so that a subsequent longjmpx call can cause an immediate return from the setjmpx service.
-The setjmpx service saves the context with the necessary state information including:
+· The current interrupt priority.

-- The current interrupt priority. - · Whether the process currently owns the kernel mode lock.
+Whether the process currently owns the kernel mode lock.